wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-excel-cluster-hpcpack.md

 * **Azure PowerShell** - [Install and configure Azure PowerShell](/documentation/articles/powershell-install-configure) (version 0.8.10 or later) on your client computer.

 * **HPC Pack IaaS deployment script** - Download and unpack the latest version of the script from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=44949).
-Check the version of the script by running `New-HPCIaaSCluster.ps1 –Version`.
+Check the version of the script by running `New-HPCIaaSCluster.ps1 -Version`.
 This article is based on version 4.5.0 or later of the script.

 **Create the configuration file**